kestra-io/docs/content/blogs/2024-10-15-huggin-face-kestra-http.md

 ---
-title: "Kestra and Hugging Face: Why Add Complexity When HTTP Requests Can Do It All?"
+title: "Kestra and Hugging Face: Why Add Complexity When an API Call Will Do?"
-description: If you’re looking to add some AI-powered features like natural language processing or real-time data insights, Kestra can help.
-The HTTP task functionality allows you to tap directly into Hugging Face’s powerful library of pre-trained models.
-No extra infrastructure is needed.
+description: Integrating HuggingFace with Kestra will supercharge your workflows with AI-powered features.
+The HTTP task functionality allows you to tap directly into a powerful library of pre-trained models.
 date: 2024-10-16T18:00:00
 category: Solutions
 author: